Contest Design with Threshold Objectives: Abstract

 \section{Abstract}

 We study contests where the designer's objective is an extension of the widely studied objective of maximizing the total output: The designer gets zero marginal utility from a player's output if the output of the player is very low or very high.
-We consider two variants of this setting, which correspond to two objective functions: \textit{binary threshold}, where a player's contribution to the designer's utility is $1$ if her output is above a certain threshold, and $0$ otherwise; and \textit{linear threshold}, where a player's contribution is linear in her output if the output is between a lower and an upper threshold, and becomes constant below the lower and above the upper threshold.
-For both of these objectives, we study (1) \textit{rank-order allocation} contests, which assign prizes based on players' rankings only, and (2) general contests, which may use the numerical values of the players' outputs to assign prizes.
+We consider two variants of this setting, which correspond to two objective functions: \textit{binary threshold}, where the designer's utility is a non-decreasing function of the number of players with output above a certain threshold; and \textit{linear threshold}, where a player's contribution to the designer's utility is linear in her output if the output is between a lower and an upper threshold, and becomes constant below the lower and above the upper threshold.
+For both of these objectives, we study \textit{rank-order allocation} contests and \textit{general} contests.
 We characterize the contests that maximize the designer's objective and indicate techniques to efficiently compute them.
-We also prove that for the linear threshold objective, a contest that distributes the prize equally among a fixed number of top-ranked players offers a factor-$2$ approximation to the optimal rank-order allocation contest.